Harbor House at The YWCA

 Size: 39,965 SF

-The project is located in a walkable neighborhood that is well-served by public transportation, access to employment and educational opportunities, restaurants, grocery stores, municipal services, and parks.
+The development is located in the Stockade Historic District, a walkable neighborhood that is well-served by public transportation, access to employment and educational opportunities, restaurants, grocery stores, municipal services, and parks.

 Harbor House at the YWCA rendering, Washington Avenue, Schenectady, NY.

-Harbor House at the YWCA rendering, West corner, Schenectady, NY.
+Harbor House at the YWCA rendering, houses facade, Schenectady, NY.

-Harbor House uses trauma-informed design guidelines to create a sense of safety, support, and community.
-Specific interventions include: clustering of units; an abundance of natural light and view corridors to provide residents with visual connection to the outdoors; layers of semi-private and semi-public common spaces, including a double-height great room; and an even distribution of supportive services across all floors of the building.
-These ideas are even more important during a pandemic given concerns around personal space and crowded places.
+The new building uses trauma-informed design principles to create a sense of safety, support, and community.
+This includes an abundance of natural light and view corridors to provide residents with visual connection to the outdoors; layers of semi-private and semi-public common spaces; and an even distribution of supportive services across all floors of the building.

 Previous